JetBrains/intellij-sdk-docs/topics/basics/persisting_state_of_components.md

 Settings can be shared via the following functionalities:
 - _[Settings Sync](https://www.jetbrains.com/help/idea/sharing-your-ide-settings.html#IDE_settings_sync)_ plugin that allows synchronizing settings on JetBrains servers.
 Users can choose the category of settings that are synchronized.
-- _[Settings Repository](https://www.jetbrains.com/help/idea/sharing-your-ide-settings.html#settings-repository)_ plugin that allows synchronizing settings in Git repository created and configured by a user.
+- _[Settings Repository](https://www.jetbrains.com/help/idea/sharing-your-ide-settings.html#settings-repository)_ plugin that allows synchronizing settings in a Git repository created and configured by a user.
 - _[Export Settings](https://www.jetbrains.com/help/idea/2019.3/sharing-your-ide-settings.html#import-export-settings)_ feature that allows for manual importing and exporting settings.

 > Synchronization via the _Settings Sync_ or _Settings Repository_ plugins is done only when they are installed and enabled.